brentlintner/linus/TRACKER.md

 * Start using concept "open files", i.e periodically or on threshold: compact versions etc, and bring all into Open Files section instead of File References section (that way we can optimize the file references section succinctly)
   * If you don't have an open file, then ask to open them (can use function calling here)
-* If the file references etc is bigger than certain amount, do a simple optimization for now (how? need vector db...)
+* If the file references (aka open files) etc is bigger than certain amount, do a simple optimization for now (how? need vector db...)
+  * Simple calculation for now (limit size), eventually use a vector database to store embeddings of files and their contents, and include most related files each time
+* Consider using the role="model" for unfinished file part convos for the LLM to understand the context better?
 * Bug: If continuing from a half done file, bring over the remaining queued response
     * If the token count reaches a limit, cut off the model, finish the wrapper if it's a file, show a warning, and force continue
 * Bug: Prune is disabled right now